 If you see a few reviews that talk about needing to send broken jewelry back, even if it eventually got replaced, this could be a sign that the company produces ill-made products, and you might want to stay away.
-Be sure to dig deeply; some companies will hire fake reviewers to bump up their rating, and you need to find the genuine responses.
+Be sure to dig deeply; some companies will hire fake reviewers to bump up their ratings, and you need to find genuine responses.

 Additionally, if the store sells a lot of plastic and gimmicky items, it could be a sign that their jewelry isn’t of the highest quality.
 You might think that a glow-in-the-dark tongue ring will be perfect for Halloween, but your body deserves better.

 Be willing to invest a little bit

 From the piercing itself to the jewelry that you choose to wear, you should be willing to spend a little money on your new look.

 While you don’t have to set aside hundreds of dollars, you should stay away from prices that seem too good to be true.
 Cheap body jewelry pieces are made from cheap materials, and they could cause some irritation and other issues in your body piercing.

 Just be mindful.
 And, if you’re spending $5 on a navel ring online, know that you’re going to get what you paid for (and maybe some skin irritation on top of that).